 A: Purpose: The Parent Letter is meant to inform the student’s parents of the known and unknown skills.

 Summary: The Parent Letter, in English or Spanish, generates a personalized letter with each student’s test results.
 The teacher can customize the data that they would like to show.
 This report can be saved as a Word file or saved as a PDF.
-The Question Notes taken during the assessment can be included on the parent letter.
+The Question Notes taken during the assessment can be included on the Parent Letter.

-Q: What are the Flash Cards?
+Q: What are Flashcards?

-Q: What is the Class Totals Report?
+Q: What is the Class Totals report?

-A: Purpose: The Class Totals Report shows growth over time, summarizes each student’s score for each test on one page, and allows teachers to rank their class based on the data.
+A: Purpose: The Class Totals report shows growth over time, summarizes each student’s score for each test on one page, and allows teachers to rank their class based on the data.

 Summary: The Class Totals report lists each student in the class and their most current number of correct answers for each test that has been given during each marking period in the selected Subject Tab.
 The score for each marking period will reflect the last time you tested during that period.
 Students can be sorted (or ranked) according to their score for any test, during any marking period.
 This helps identify the students who need support in any given area.
 A short video on Sorting the Class Totals Report is available.
 The data collected during the pre-assessment will automatically be shown as the B score (Baseline score) on the reports.
 The B score is explained in detail on the Class Totals Report Support Page under the Marking Period Columns and Scores section.

 Video: Adding students for Pre-Assess